kswodeck/calccrunch/src/pages/calculators/bmi-calculator.md

 4. Optionally enter your **age** and **gender** for more accurate insights
 5. Click **Calculate** to see your BMI and health category
 6. **Share or bookmark** your results - the URL automatically saves your inputs!

-### 🔗 Save & Share Feature
-Your input values are automatically saved in the URL as you type.
-This means you can:
-- **Bookmark** your BMI calculation for future reference
-- **Share** your calculation with healthcare providers or fitness coaches
-- **Return** to your calculation anytime with all values preserved
-- **Compare** different BMI scenarios by saving multiple URLs

 <div class="calculator-form" id="bmi-calculator-form">
   <div class="form-section">